thomasrstorey/shalish-translator/README.md

-# shavian-translator
+# shalish-translator
-Web app to translate from English to the (fictional) Shavian language.
+Web app to translate from English to the (fictional) SHAlish language.

 ## Overview